 Safe Driving Discounts: As a senior driver, you may have decades of safe driving experience.
 You might have spent the last 40 years without a speeding ticket, at-fault accident, or another significant insurance claim.
-If you have at least 5 years of claim-free or accident-free driving history, you should qualify for a safe driver discount from most insurance companies.
+If you have at least five years of claim-free or accident-free driving history, you should qualify for a safe driver discount from most insurance companies.

-Driver Tracking Program Discount: If you agree to install a driver tracking system in your vehicle, then you could qualify for cheaper rates.
+Driver Tracking Program Discount: If you agree to install a driver tracking system in your vehicle, you could qualify for cheaper rates.
 Most insurance companies use an app to track driving habits.
 As a senior driver, you might engage in less risky driving habits automatically.
 You might drive during non-rush hours, for example, or drive more slowly and carefully than younger drivers.
 Mobile apps monitor your braking habits, acceleration, speed, driving times, and more, then award a discount based on this information.
 As a safe driver, you could save up to 30% with most insurers.

-Defensive Driving Course Discounts: If you agree to complete a driver training course as a senior driver, then an insurer may offer a discount.
+Defensive Driving Course Discounts: If you agree to complete a driver training course as a senior driver, an insurer may offer a discount.
 Typically, insurers offer driver’s education discounts to younger and older drivers.
-In many cases, these courses are cheap and can be completed in a weekend.
+In many cases, these courses are cheap and can be completed over a weekend.
 Some courses are even online and take just a few hours, giving you a steep discount on car insurance.

 Drop Unnecessary Coverage: As a senior citizen, you may need less coverage than a younger driver.
-Maybe you’re not driving a brand new, high-end vehicle that needs collision and comprehensive coverage.
+Maybe you’re not driving a brand-new, high-end vehicle that needs collision and comprehensive coverage.
 Maybe you’re okay with lower limits because your car is less valuable.
 Dropping collision and comprehensive coverage can cut car insurance premiums by 50%.